CtrlK

 Progressive Disclosure

-This is a monolithic wall of content (~250+ lines) with no references to external files.
-Sections like Wallet/Web3 testing, Financial Flow testing, artifact management, and CI/CD could easily be split into separate reference files.
-There are no navigation links or cross-references.
+This is a monolithic wall of content with no references to supporting files and no bundle files provided.
+The Wallet/Web3 testing, financial flow testing, artifact management, and CI/CD sections could all be split into separate referenced files.
+Everything is inline with no navigation structure beyond flat headings.

 1 / 3